tytydraco/yessleep/out/The_Ouija_Boards_Hidden_Danger_My_Encounter_with_Sukuna__A_RealLife_story.md

 I never thought I'd be writing this.
-I never thought something like this could happen to me; I’m just a person living in the Houston suburbs.
+I never thought something like this could happen to me, I’m just a person living in the Houston suburbs.
 But after what I experienced, I feel like I have to share my story and warn others about the dangers of the Ouija board.

 My curiosity about the Ouija board began after watching an old SML episode where Cody, Joseph, Jr., and Cody's boyfriend, Ken, used a Ouija board.
 I knew it was just a show, but it sparked my interest in trying it out myself.